Nickatak/twitter-clone/README.md

 Join in the fun and contribute.
 This is a non-serious project, so don't be afraid to break something (although I'll try my best not to let that happen by reviewing your changes before merging, of course).

-1. Fork the Project
+1. Fork the Project.
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`).
 5. Write new tests for your new feature.
 6. Run tests (See: [testing](#Testing)) and make sure they all pass.
-7. Open a Pull Request
+7. Open a Pull Request.

 ## License